 The Common Criteria for Information Technology Security Evaluation (abbreviated as Common Criteria or CC) is an international standard (ISO/IEC 15408) for computer security certification.
-It is currently at version 3.1 revision 4.
-The standard comprises catalogues of functional and assurance requirements, together with instructions on how to construct security specifications and conduct independent security evaluations based on these requirements.
+It is currently at version 3.1 revision 5.
+The standard comprises catalogues of functional requirements (CC part 2) and assurance requirements (CC part 3), together with instructions on how to construct security specifications (also called 'Security Target', see CC part 1) and conduct independent security evaluations based on these requirements (CEM).

-Common Criteria is a framework in which product users can specify their security functional and assurance requirements through the use of Protection Profiles (PPs).
-Product manufacturers may then implement and make claims about the security attributes of their products in a Security Target, which may match one or more specific PPs.
-Testing laboratories can then evaluate the product against its Security Target to determine whether it actually meets the claims.
-Common Criteria provides assurance that the process of specification, implementation and evaluation of a computer security product has been conducted in a rigorous, standard, and repeatable manner at a level that is appropriate to the target environment.
+Common Criteria is a framework in which product users can specify their security functional and assurance requirements through the use of a Security Target, which itself may be based upon a certified Protection Profile (PP).
+Testing laboratories (ITSEFs) can then evaluate the product against its Security Target to determine whether it actually meets the functional and assurance claims.
+Common Criteria provides assurance that the process of specification, implementation and evaluation of a computer security product has been conducted in a rigorous, standard, and repeatable manner.

-Apart from stating the Security Functional Requirements of a class or products, a Protection Profile or Security Target also establishes the level of confidence that may be attributed to the product's security features through the security assurance processes:
+Apart from stating the Security Functional Requirements of a class or products, a Protection Profile or Security Target also defines the evaluation work units through the security assurance processes:

-- Security Assurance Requirements (SARs) that are descriptions of measures taken during development and/or evaluation of the product to assure compliance with the claimed security functionality.
-For example, an evaluation may require that all source code is kept in a change management system, that full functional testing is performed, or that a certain level of vulnerability analysis (penetrating testing) is reached. - The Evaluation Assurance Level (EAL) is a numerical rating describing the depth and rigor of an evaluation.
+- Security Assurance Requirements (SARs) are descriptions of evaluation work related to the product development environment and actual security features and/or evaluation of the product to assure compliance with the claimed security functionality.
+For example, an evaluation may require that design documents are kept in a change management system, that full functional testing is performed by the developer of the product, or that penetrating testing is performed by the testing laboratory in order to verify that a certain level of vulnerability analysis is reached. - The Evaluation Assurance Level (EAL) is a numerical rating describing the depth and rigor of an evaluation.
 Each EAL corresponds to a package of security assurance requirements (SARs, see above) which covers the complete development of a product, with a given level of strictness.
 Common Criteria lists seven levels, with EAL 1 being the most basic (and therefore cheapest to implement and evaluate) and EAL 7 being the most stringent (and most expensive).
+Higher EALs always includes all the evaluation work defined for the lower ones.
 Higher EALs do not necessarily imply 'better security', they only mean that the claimed security assurance of the target of evaluation (TOE) has been more extensively verified.
-However, for lower EALs the bar to pass vulnerability analysis can be lower.
+However, for lower EALs the bar to pass vulnerability analysis is lower.
+A specific scale defines the level of the vulnerability analysis depth: from VAN.1 (basic attack potential, script kiddies) to VAN.5 (high attack potential).
 Therefore, in practice there is a correlation.
 EALs may be augmented with additional assurance activities from Part 3 of the CC, resulting in a EAL level such as EAL4+.

 The Common Criteria Recognition Arrangement (CCRA) is an arrangement between participating evaluation schemes and other interested organisations.
-The participating schemes ensure that products are evaluated by competent and independent licensed laboratories to common standards, so as to determine the fulfilment of particular security properties, to a certain extent or assurance.
-The resulting certificates are then recognised by all the signatories of the CCRA.
+The participating schemes ensure that products are evaluated by competent and independent licensed laboratories to common standards, so as to determine the fulfilment of particular security properties, to a certain extent of assurance.
+The resulting certificates may then be recognised by all the signatories of the CCRA.